What Drives Compositional Generalization? The Importance of Continuous Training Objectives in Visual Generative Models

 We aim to identify the most influential components that generate each composition.
 To do so, we focus on MLP neurons within each transformer block, since prior work has shown that these often encode semantic factors \citep{geva2020transformer,dai2021knowledge}.
 For each composition, we identify the top-$k$ most influential neurons per layer using activation patching \citep{vig2020investigating,meng2023locating}.
 Specifically, we compute each neuron's \textit{indirect effect} \citep{pearl2022direct}, which captures its downstream influence on the model's output rather than just its direct contribution.
 This is achieved by comparing the output when running the model on a factual input (the correct composition condition, e.g., ``red circle'') with the output when running on a counterfactual input (the same condition but with a key intermediate activation corrupted, e.g., replaced with noise), and then patching in the neuron's clean activation.
 Intuitively, this measures how strongly a neuron shapes the generated image or video.

 We then compare the overlap of the top-$k$ neurons across different compositions.
-For this, we use the Jaccard index, following \citet{kempf2025clip}.
+We use the Jaccard index, following \citet{kempf2025clip}.
 A high overlap implies that the same neuron is used for multiple factors, suggesting that circuits are more entangled.
-In contrast, a low overlap suggests more separate circuits.
-We provide more information in \cref{appendix:circuits}.
+In contrast, a low overlap suggests separate circuits.
+More information in \cref{appendix:circuits}.

 \Cref{fig:jaccard} shows that adding the auxiliary JEPA objective consistently reduces neuron overlap across layers, particularly for composition pairs where both factors differ (e.g., \texttt{red circle-blue square}).
 This suggests that the model has learned more factor-specific circuits.